-Embedded and Reconfigurable System Design Laboratory.
-For studying reconfigurable cores in embedded systems that provide the required adaptability and reconfigurability, and the design and CAD aspects of low-power embedded systems.
-See http://er.cs.ucla.edu
+The Embedded and Reconfigurable System Design Laboratory is used for studying reconfigurable cores in embedded systems that provide the required adaptability and reconfigurability, and the design and CAD aspects of low-power embedded systems.
+See http://er.cs.ucla.edu.